Rioja, Bistro Vendôme, Euclid Hall Bar + Kitchen, Stoic & Genuine, Ultreia

 Rioja, Bistro Vendôme, Euclid Hall and Stoic & Genuine are consistently listed among the top restaurants in Denver by 5280 Magazine, the Rocky Mountain News, Zagat and the Gabby Gourmet Restaurant Guide and Rioja has been annually awarded four stars by AAA since 2008.
 Jasinski has been named Chef of the Year, Best New Chef, Rising Star and more in Denver Magazine, Restaurant Hospitality, Nation’s Restaurant News, The Denver Post, eater.com and 5280 Magazine.
 In 2007, she was the Jean Yancey award winner in the National Association of Women Business Owners Outstanding Women in Business awards presented by the Denver Business Journal.
 Jasinski was named 2004 Colorado Chef of the Year and 2005 Western Regional Chef of the Year by the American Culinary Federation, and also appeared on The Food Network’s “Thanksgiving Challenge” the same year.

 In April 2006, Jasinski and Gruitch made the decision to purchase Bistro Vendôme, a classic French bistro located across the street from Rioja.
 The pair opened Euclid Hall Bar and Kitchen on 8/9/10 at 11:12:13 a.m., their third restaurant just around the corner from Rioja.
 Euclid Hall was one of 5280 magazine’s top 10 new restaurants in 2010.
 2011 brought the release of Jasinski’s new cookbook, The Perfect Bite, 76 recipes from the Rioja kitchen.
 Stoic & Genuine, their fish house in Denver’s historic Union Station, opened in July of 2014.
-Ultreia will open in Denver Union Station in spring of 2017 showcasing food from the Iberian Peninsula countries of Spain and Portugal.
+Ultreia opened in Denver Union Station in December 2017 showcasing food from the Iberian Peninsula countries of Spain and Portugal.

 A tireless worker, Jasinski appears as a guest chef at numerous fundraisers throughout the country.
 In her spare time she enjoys traveling, mountain biking and skiing with her family and friends.